Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 Back to Meylan and a glimpse into those times how complicated it was to protect patents and make business:

-In order to make a new beginning with his automatic module he buys 'Chronomuri Watches SA' in 1930 and re-names it 'Automatic EMSA' .
-He tries to keep the manufacture while struggling to finance his ventures and distribution.
-Soon he realizes that his income from Sertissages work and 'Bulle' clock representation doesn't bring money enough to mass produce this automatic watch and he looks for sponsors.
+In order to make a new beginning with his automatic module he bought a company called 'Chronomuri Watches SA' in 1930 and re-named it 'Automatic EMSA' .
+He tried to keep the manufacture while struggling to finance his manufacture and distribution.
+Soon he realizes that his income from Sertissages work and 'Bulle' clock representation doesn't bring money enough to mass produce this automatic watch and he searched for sponsors.
 Bulle clocks are based on the reaction between a permanent bar magnet and an electric coil, hence it is classified as an electromagnetic clock.
 The company was founded in 1914 in France.
-At this point he turns to Glycine for support.
-Fernand Engel, Glycine's owner, co-sponsors EMSA module manufacture with Georges Henry.
+At this point he turned to Glycine for support.
+Fernand Engel, Glycine's owner, co-sponsored EMSA module manufacture with Georges Henry.
 Here is when it gets tricky, Henry has automatic mechanism gears patents registered on his name as inventor for different companies in the United States: Autorem ( Universal Watch Co.
 Pat.
 US1973898 in 1934 ) and Meyer Stuedeli ( later Roamer US2013386 in 1935 ).
 Read details at early automatic watches section: https://glycintennial.com/early-automatics

-The owner of Glycine, Engel is also an administrator in the board of watchmakers guild therefore protects the patent and issues warnings in printed media for unlawful use of the automatic module.
-After initial several manufacture parties Meylan sold the patent to Glycine in 1935 where it gets more exposure and goes back to his Bulle Clock representation.
+The owner of Glycine, Engel is also an administrator in the board of watchmakers guild therefore protects the patent and issued warnings in printed media for unlawful use of the automatic module.
+After initial several manufacture parties Meylan sold the patent to Glycine in 1935 where it got more exposure and went back to his Bulle Clock representation.
 Therefore, the Glycine Automatics manufactured between 1931 and 1935 bear different movement marks.
 The very early ones which were manufactured by Meylan have 'Automatic EMSA ' mark, later with Engel's financial support the mark becomes 'Glycine EMSA Automatic' whereas after 1935 we see only the 'Glycine Automatic' mark.